The largest stimulus package ever

 All amounts in € billion, in constant 2018 prices.
 Source: European Commission

 * The amounts include the targeted reinforcement of ten programmes for a total of €15 billion, compared to the agreement from 21 July 2020.
 The programmes are Horizon Europe, Erasmus+, EU4Health, Integrated Border Management Fund, Rights and Values, Creative Europe, InvestEU, European Border and Coast Guard Agency, Humanitarian Aid.

-NextGenerationEU is a €750 billion temporary recovery instrument that will allow the Commission to raise funds on the capital market.
-It will help repair the immediate economic and social damage brought about by the coronavirus pandemic.
+NextGenerationEU is a €750 billion temporary recovery instrument to help repair the immediate economic and social damage brought about by the coronavirus pandemic.
 Post-COVID-19 Europe will be greener, more digital, more resilient and better fit for the current and forthcoming challenges.